On the thermodynamic properties of fictitious identical particles and the application to fermion sign problem: Introduction

 The partition function is the starting point of quantum statistical physics.
-Based on Feynman's idea of path integral \cite{feynman,kleinert,Tuckerman}, we can transform the partition function of many-particle Fermi systems into classical interacting ring polymers \cite{chandler,Parrinello,Haber,Thomas} and use Monte Carlo \cite{Dornheim,DornheimMod} or molecular dynamics (MD) \cite{HirshbergFermi,Xiong2} approaches to sample the probability distribution in the partition function to obtain physical quantities such as the average energy.
-However, due to the exchange antisymmetry of fermions, the distribution function in the partition function is not positive definite, rendering existing sampling methods ineffective.
-Despite the development of various approaches to alleviate the fermion sign problem \cite{DornheimMod,HirshbergFermi}, there are still insurmountable difficulties for large fermion systems at low temperatures \cite{Alex,ceperley,troyer,loh,lyubartsev,vozn}.
-For a long time it is widely believed that fermion sign problem is a NP-hard problem \cite{troyer}.
+Based on Feynman's idea of path integral \cite{feynman,kleinert,Tuckerman}, we can transform the partition function of many-particle systems into classical interacting ring polymers \cite{chandler,Parrinello,Miura,Cao,Cao2,Jang2,Ram,Kinugawa,Roy,Roy1,Roy2,Roy3,Kinugawa1,Kinugawa2,Roy4,Roy5,Roy6,Poly,Craig,Braa,Haber,Thomas} and use Monte Carlo \cite{CeperRMP,boninsegni1,boninsegni2,Dornheim,DornheimMod} or molecular dynamics (MD) \cite{Hirshberg,HirshbergFermi,Deuterium,Xiong,Xiong2,Xiong3,Xiong4,Xiong5} approaches to sample the probability distribution in the partition function in order to obtain the thermodynamic properties such as the average energy.
+Usually, the exchange symmetry of identical bosons or the exchange antisymmetry of identical fermions will lead to extra difficulty in transforming the partition function into classical interacting ring polymers.
+Fortunately, a recursion formula \cite{Hirshberg,HirshbergFermi} is found to transform the partition function into classical interacting ring polymers for both identical bosons and fermions, so that the path integral molecular dynamics (PIMD) can be used to study the thermodynamic properties of identical particles.
+For identical bosons, PIMD has been successfully applied to predict a supersolid phase in high-pressure deuterium \cite{Deuterium}.
+However, for identical fermions, due to the exchange antisymmetry of fermions, the distribution function in the partition function is not positive definite, rendering existing sampling methods ineffective.
+Despite the development of various approaches to alleviate the fermion sign problem \cite{DornheimMod,HirshbergFermi}, there are still insurmountable difficulties for the general solution of fermion sign problem \cite{Alex,ceperley,troyer,loh,lyubartsev,vozn,Science,Wu,Umrigar,Li,Wei,Yao1,Yao2}.

-In this work (see Fig. \ref{FSPShow} and Fig. \ref{AnalyticalC} for a brief summary of our method and idea), we notice that the partition function $Z(\xi)$ of a fictitious quantum system is an analytical function of a real variable $\xi$ with $\xi=-1$ for fermions, $\xi=0$ for distinguishable particles, and $\xi=1$ for bosons.
-By using a recursion formula \cite{HirshbergFermi,Hirshberg,Deuterium,Xiong,Xiong2} for identical particles, we can accurately and efficiently calculate the average energy $E(\xi)$ for $\xi\geq 0$, without suffering from the fermion sign problem.
-Because both $Z(\xi)$ and $E(\xi)$ are analytical function of $\xi$, we find that the analytical continuation to fermions of $\xi=-1$ can give us accurate energy for fermions with the computational scaling of $O(N^3)$, which provides excellent strategy to solve the fermion sign problem.

-We used numerical experiments to verify our idea with large fermion systems greatly exceeding the computational power of traditional methods in path integral formalism.
-For example, in our numerical experiments, we obtain the predicted results accurately even for a system consisting of 20 fermions without interactions.
-Traditional method cannot obtain the same result even with millions times more computational resources.
-Needless to say, the strategy for fermion sign problem we propose here will produce novel ways to solve significant problems in many disciplines such as physics, chemistry and astronomy.